MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-publish-from-excel.md

 > [!IMPORTANT]
 > You can publish local files only if you're using Excel 2016 or later with a Microsoft 365 subscription.
 Excel 2016 standalone installations can publish to Power BI, but only when the workbook is saved to OneDrive for work or school or to SharePoint Online.

 Once published, the workbook content you publish imports into Power BI, separate from the local file.
-If you want to update the file in Power BI, you must update the local file and publish the updated version again, or you can refresh the data by configuring scheduled refresh on the workbook or dataset in Power BI.
+If you want to update the file in Power BI, you must update the local file and publish the updated version again.
+Or, you can refresh the data by configuring scheduled refresh on the workbook or dataset in Power BI.

 ### Publish from a standalone Excel installation